Aetopia/NVIDIA-Driver-Downloader/README.md

 # NVIDIA Driver Downloader
-Allows you to install Game Ready and Studio drivers via the command line.
+Allows you to download Game Ready and Studio drivers via the command line.
 Made with 🐍 Python!

 # Usage:
 1. `-download <Driver Version>`: Download the latest driver or provide a driver version to download.